 Other problems related to running an application offline

-Sometimes your Windows version might not have the needed .NET Framework version installed and you will have to download a copy of that along with the software package you are wanting to install.
+Sometimes, your Windows version might not have the needed .NET Framework version installed, and you will have to download a copy of that along with the software package you want to install.

-Usually, you can find the software requirements somewhere on the developer’s website.
-If you don’t you will have to install the application first and take note of any errors when trying to run the application.
+Usually, you can find the software requirements on the developer’s website.
+If you don’t, you will have to install the application first and take note of any errors when trying to run the application.
 It will usually tell you what’s missing.

-My only advice is to keep is to install any offline updates that you can, it will have many benefits that you may avoid frustration and make the whole experience smoother.
+My only advice is to keep is to install any offline updates that you can.
+It will have many benefits.
+You may avoid frustration and make the whole experience smoother.